varruunnn/RealTimeEditor/README.md

 ### Code Together:
 Use the code editor to write and edit HTML, CSS, and JavaScript.
 See the changes live in the preview pane.

+### Annotate Designs:
+Use the pencil tool to draw annotations.
+Use the eraser tool to remove unnecessary annotations.

 ### Example Scenarios
 Interview Preparation: